Aiven-Open/kio/docs/pages/usage.rst

 --------------------------------

-In this example we show how message entities can be used to serialize and send a request to Kafka, and receive and parse the response into a full entity.
+In this example we show how message entities can be used to serialize and send a request to Apache Kafka®, and receive and parse the response into a full entity.

 .. code-block:: python